Mount Vernon Cancer Centre, Rickmansworth Road, Northwood HA6 2RN

 Situated next to the Cancer Treatment Suite (near the Gate 3 entrance), the Lynda Jackson Centre offers support and information services for patients, relatives and carers before, during and after cancer treatment.
 The Centre is open Monday to Friday (9.30am – 4.30pm) and offers a drop-in service so patients and their families can ask for help, support, information and advice.

-The Centre also offers a programme of health and wellbeing services which includes counselling, group relaxation classes, workshops to support patients having treatment which may cause hair loss, ear acupuncture and mindfulness.
+The Centre also offers a programme of health and wellbeing services which includes counselling, group relaxation classes, complementary therapies and workshops to support patients experiencing side effects of having treatment for cancer such as hair loss.
 Some of these services are run in person and some online or by telephone.

 Coronavirus guidance